Bottom Line

 Durability

-The Tiger Wall UL2 is strong for an ultralight tent: its silicone-treated nylon ripstop fly and tent bottom, reinforced with a 1200mm waterproof polyurethane coating, makes the tent water resistant but also durable.
-The construction includes quality corner buckles, zippers, and double-stitched mesh that is reliable but featherlight.
-And, the aluminum poles are sturdy and come with a splint for emergency repairs, though in our experience, pole breakages are very rare.
+Fortunately, the solid construction features quality corner buckles, zippers, and double-stitched mesh that is reliable but featherlight.
+Plus, the aluminum poles are sturdy and come with a splint for emergency repairs, though in our experience, pole breakages are very rare.

 Should You Buy the Big Agnes Tiger Wall UL2?

-The Tiger Wall 2 is perfect for solo ultralight backpackers and close pairs who prioritize a balance between weight savings and livability.
+The Tiger Wall 2 is perfect for solo ultralight backpackers and close pairs who appreciate a balance between weight savings and livability.
 It’s one of our top choices for folks who want a backcountry shelter that’s easy to pitch, has a ton of room and pockets, and offers decent weather protection without tipping the scales.
 The tent’s lightweight design makes it appealing for ounce counters who value convenience but don’t mind a bit of a tight squeeze when sharing the space.

 However, the Tiger Wall 2 isn’t the best option for pairs of hikers who want more room or prefer a more spacious tent.
 The interior can feel cramped for two people, especially on longer trips where comfort becomes a priority.
-For more room, consider sizing up to the 3-person version – this is CleverHiker Founder Dave Collins’ favorite version for two people.
-It’s also not the most durable tent for taking on rough landscapes and adverse weather.
-For those who often camp with a partner or want a stronger tent during stormy adventures, other alternatives may be a better fit.

 What Other Backpacking Tents Should You Consider?

-Big Agnes Tiger Wall UL3: The Big Agnes Tiger Wall is every bit as comfortable, easy to setup, and organized as the 2 person version, but it offers considerably more space.
-It’s a couple of inches longer and over a foot wider, so two people can spread out easier, use wide pads, and enjoy more livable space on the trail, for only about a half-pound more.
+Big Agnes Tiger Wall UL3: The Big Agnes Tiger Wall is every bit as comfortable, easy to set up, and organized as the 2-person version, but it offers considerably more space.
+It’s a couple of inches longer and over a foot wider, so two people can spread out easier, use wide pads, and enjoy more livable space on the trail for only about a half-pound more.

 MSR Freelite 2 Review: Like the Tiger Wall, the Freelite 2 is quick to set up thanks to its semi-freestanding design, comes at a similar price point, has more floorspace, and is even a bit lighter.
 However, it has less headroom and fewer pockets, which might impact storage needs and overall livability when sleeping two hikers.